CarolinaFledgling/react-pratice-task-1/README.md

 - Implementing modal using React Portal approach. 🚀

+### Branch study-reducer
-After building this small project with basic core patterns I decided to rebuild that project to start practicing using useReducer and useMemo hooks.
+After building this small project with basic core patterns I decided to rebuild and extend with more features in order to practice using useReducer and useMemo hooks.

 Go to branch:  [study-reducer](https://github.com/CarolinaFledgling/react-pratice-task-1/tree/study-reducer)